-Elephants have sparse hair but it also helps them regulate their body temperature.
-Their hair acts as pin-shaped cooling fins, which help them stay comfortable by creating more area from which they can release heat and push it away from their bodies.
+Whereas humans have hair to keep us warm, elephants’ hair helps keep them cool.
+Elephants’ sparse hair aids in regulating their body temperature.
+The hair acts as pin-shaped cooling fins, which work to keep them comfortable by creating more area to release heat and push it away from their bodies.

-Elephants need free choice access to a water source and scratching surfaces such as trees to prevent overgrowth of dead skin and avoid blocked pores, dry skin and infection of their hair follicles.
+It is imperative that all captive elephants have free-choice access to a water source and scratching surfaces such as trees to prevent overgrowth of dead skin and avoid blocked pores, dry skin, and infection of their hair follicles.

 Elephants have an abnormally shaped heart with wide, thick blood vessels able to withstand higher pressure.
 Most mammals, including humans, have a single point at the base.
 Elephants have a double-pointed base so the organ is more circular than heart-shaped.
 This trait is shared with sirenians which are large plant-eating marine mammals like the manatee and dugong.